 An ABSOLUTE difference is the actual difference in outcomes, not a percentage.
 Here are examples in which the RELATIVE difference is 50% but the ABSOLUTE difference is much less impressive:

-- Cancer recurrence rates are 1% with treatment ‘X’ and 2% with treatment ‘Y’ (absolute difference is 1% and relative difference is 50%)
+- Cancer recurrence rates are 1% with treatment ‘X’ and 1.5% with treatment ‘Y’ (absolute difference is 0.5%; a 50% higher relative recurrence risk with treatment ‘Y’)

-- Side effects occur 10% of the time with treatment ‘X’ and 5% with treatment ‘Y’ (absolute difference is 5% and relative difference is 50%)
+- Side effects occur 10% of the time with treatment ‘X’ and 5% with treatment ‘Y’ (absolute difference is 5%; a 50% lower relative risk of side effects with treatment ‘Y’)

 Once you find out what the ABSOLUTE difference is between treatment outcomes and side effects (and cost), you will be more educated to make an informed decision on your therapeutic options.
 Don’t accept a treatment unless you know this information.